The Ultimate Neolith Countertops

 Puracy cleaner is an excellent choice for Neolith or use a quality quartz and granite cleaner for a streak-free shine.

 Avoid using dish soap as a regular cleaner.
-Soaps and detergents that contain waxes (many do) will leave a dingy residue or film on the surface over time.
+Many soaps and detergents contain waxes that will leave a dingy residue or film on the surface over time.

 Hot water is just fine for quick cleanups.